 Sage advice from style maven Jeanne Beker on prepping for those special occasions

 Fashion guru, Jeanne Beker hardly needs an introduction.
-She is the pioneer of Fashion Television Channel and editor-in-chief of FQ magazine.
+She is the pioneer of Fashion Television Channel and was editor-in-chief of FQ magazine.
 In her first book for teens, THE BIG NIGHT OUT, Jeanne tells you how it’s done.

 FAZE: What’s the driving philosophy behind writing this book?